Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires

+These experimental observations demonstrate that the transformations from a BPW into a BPW of reversed circulation and from a TVW into a BPW also take place, consistent with our theoretical predictions \cite{bib-FRU2021}.
+In addition, we also evidenced that a BPW can transform into a TVW, when a sufficiently-short current pulse with an anti-parallel \OErsted field is applied.
+Although the transformations are not always reproducible under similar stimulus - possibly due to contributions from STT and/or Joule heating - the possibility to end up in a TVW is abundant and thus unambiguously proven.
+The fact that a BPW can either transform to a TVW or reverse its circulation under a similar current pulse, suggests that the experimental pulse duration is comparable with the timescale of the dynamics.
+Consequently, in the subsequent sections, we investigate through micromagnetic simulations the mechanism of DW transformations, with a special emphasis on the influence of the pulse duration.

-BPWs exist with either positive or negative circulation (see \figref{fig:geometry-axis}), which we denote as $C+$ or $C-$ depending on their sign with respect to $\unitvectz$ (\subfigref{fig:geometry-axis}{b}).
-While they are energetically degenerate at rest, experiments have shown that their circulation can be switched by applying a pulse of current density above a certain current density threshold \cite{bib-FRU2019b}.
-The driving force behind this is the associated \OErsted field, whose sign determines the circulation of the final state.
-The switching mechanism was studied by micromagnetic simulations under quasistatic conditions to evidence the basics of the mechanism and a minimum energy path \cite{bib-FRU2021}: damping was nonphysically-high with $\alpha=1$, and the applied current density was only slightly above the switching threshold.
-Here, we go beyond and examine a broader range of situations.
+The BPW switching mechanism was previously studied by micromagnetic simulations under quasistatic conditions to evidence the basics of the mechanism and a minimum energy path \cite{bib-FRU2021}: damping was nonphysically-high with $\alpha=1$, and the applied current density was only slightly above the switching threshold.
+Here, we explore a broader range of situations.
 First, we consider both high~($\alpha=1$) and moderate damping~($\alpha=0.1$), and a larger current density amplitude: $\SI{1.50e12}{\ampere\per\meter\squared}$, well above the threshold for switching $J_{\mathrm{c}}= \SI{0.80e12}{\ampere\per\meter\squared}$.
 The applied current density amplitude of $\SI{1.50e12}{\ampere\per\meter\squared}$ corresponds to an \OErsted field magnitude of \SI{42.5}{\milli\tesla} at the periphery of the wire of \SI{90}{nm} diameter.
+We recall that the diameter considered in the simulations is lower than that in the experiments, for the sake of the computational time.